tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:Policy
 - Preferred Label: Policy
-- Definition: The set of DataQualityNeeds for a UseCase.
+- Definition: The set of bdqffdq:DataQualityNeeds for a bdqffdq:UseCase.
 - SubClass Of: NeedConcept
-- Comments: Composition of DataQualityNeeds into a UseCase.
+- Comments: Composition of bdqffdq:DataQualityNeeds into a bdqffdq:UseCase.

 ********************